 “The play is a burst of energy that hopscotches around history, ripping it open and compulsively cleansing itself of images made by men.”

 Both of these plays are quintessential of Jaclyn’s voice: intelligent deconstructions of history that centralize women of color, irrepressible joy and goofball humor, and a contagious enchantment with the unknown.
 Wives is a natural next step in the evolution of her canon.
 The play is a burst of energy that hopscotches around history, ripping it open and compulsively cleansing itself of images made by men, and finally landing in an intimate portrait of one young woman searching for deeper self-knowledge.

 Like A Room of One’s Own, the play is a blend of fiction and autobiography: two of its locations are meaningful landmarks for Jaclyn, including the Nahargarh Fort.
-When she takes us there, it’s the early 20th century and an AWOL maharaja and his mistress have been dragged back to Jaipur from the Rajput jungle where they’d fled.
-You know what to expect: when they return, the queen and the mistress will rip each other’s throats out.
-But Jaclyn’s version takes a sharp left, upending expectations, and we discover these women are lifelong friends.
-And when we follow them into the harem, Jaclyn doesn’t linger on anti-male sentiments or shared victimization: they aren’t friends merely because they’re aligned against the maharaja, but because they find each other “dope as hell.”
+When she takes us there, it’s the early 20th century and an ailing maharaja and his witchy mistress have secluded themselves in the harem.
+A British deputy, suspicious the mistress is poisoning the maharaja, tries to pit the queen against her.
+This is where Jaclyn’s version of the story takes a sharp left: the deputy's plan backfires and the women align against him rather than each other.
+Not only are they lifelong friends, they're strong leaders who've achieved universal love and equilibrium inside their harem.
 Now, that hole in the wall is starting to look a lot smaller — less like an aperture for the voyeuristic male gaze, and more like a shared laugh at that gaze’s obvious limitations.

 “Jaclyn offers a testament to writing as a road to self-actualization.”